 #1.
 Offer consistent support across multiple channels

 Customer journeys have become convoluted.
 Customers have abundant choices to share their feedback and complaints with you across various channels.
-Invesprco found out that the companies who delivered strong omni-channel customer engagement retained 89% of their customers.
+The companies that delivered strong omni-channel customer engagement retained 89% of their customers.

 Adopting an omni channel communication approach to handle customer complaints consistently across channels such as web, social, phone, email, etc. The main goal is to integrate all the outreach and communication channels under one platform to eliminate siloed engagements.